Devwarlt/rc_sdk/map/creation/README.txt

 11- Uncheck BELOW layers and save the ABOVE layers as image via File => Save as image.
 12- Compress the images with compress.exe
 13- Copy paste the images in the cropping folder.
-14- Edit the "cropping 10x10.bat" file to fit your map name.
-15- Run the .bat to crop the images.
+14- Edit the "cropping.bat" file to fit your map name.
+(Ctrl-H and replace all) 15- Run cropping.bat to crop the images.
+Note: This will also generate the minimap image named mapidM.png.
-16- Delete empty/useless images.
-17- Test the map. (check README in testing folder)
+16- Test the map. (check README in testing folder)

 ####################################